Education

 READ MORE :

 Their sensitivity and knowledge are getting direction at this stage.
 Hence, an effective value orientation becomes inevitable to the students of colleges.
-Keeping this requirement in mind, States like Tamilnadu introduced a compulsory paper/course on value education to undergraduate students of all colleges in the State under the choice-based credit system.
-Though this kind of effort is made with the good intention of imparting values to the youth, many limitations in bringing out the expected outcome could be identified.
+Keeping this requirement in mind, States like Tamilnadu introduced a compulsory paper/course on value education to undergraduate students of all colleges in the SState under the choice-based credit system.
+Though this kind of effort is made to impart values to the youth, many limitations could be identified in bringing out the expected outcome.

 The problem mainly begins with the definition of values.
 Defining the term ‘value’ poses a challenge to all scholars.
-The term value is loaded with varieties of meanings.
-Each meaning reflects its own philosophical position.
+The term value is loaded with a variety of meanings.
+Each meaning reflects its philosophical position.
 Generally, the term value is spontaneously associated with religious values.
 Many Indians believe that values are nothing but the religious and spiritual guiding principles of life.
 Hence, it is supposed that the path is already laid for the life journey.
-But in the context of modernity and modernism, there rises a fundamental question of whether value education is required at all in a modern state.
+But in the context of modernity and modernism, a fundamental question arises of whether value education is required in a modern state.

-Some argue that modern life is based on science and technology, and both are value-neutral.
-They view that the values are bugbear held out by people living in the past, glued to outdated religious principles that have no relevance to the 21st century.
-At this point, another group of modernists propagates the necessity of value education at learning centers to safeguard the democratic state and its values.
-The values they wish to cultivate are modern secular values such as honesty, respect for other, equality, collectivity, democracy, respecting human rights, sharing equal space in the public sphere, and so on.
-These values are considered as the products of the enlightenment period.
+Some argue that modern life is value-neutral and based on science and technology.
+They view the values as bugbears held out by people living in the past, glued to outdated religious principles irrelevant to the 21st century.
+At this point, another group of modernists propagates the necessity of value education at learning centers to safeguard the democratic state’s values.
+They wish to cultivate modern secular values such as honesty, respect for others, equality, collectivity, democracy, respect for human rights, sharing equal space in the public sphere, and so on.
+These values are considered the products of the Enlightenment period.
 Hence, four positions could be arrived at based on the above understanding.

 Roberto Brock